dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 .. image:: /figures/process_detail_betalactamase/reciprocal_lattice_strong.png

 Although the reciprocal spacing is visible, in this data, there are clearly some systematic distortions.
-These will be solved in the indexing.
+These will be solved during indexing.

 Indexing
 ^^^^^^^^